 Find an accommodation now!

-Cap de Creus Natural Park
+# 1 Cap de Creus Natural Park

-The Cap de Creus Natural Park is located in the easternmost part of the Iberian peninsula.
-This unique natural park is divided into earth and sea, with a unique geographical configuration shaped by erosion from the North wind.
-The park has a total area of 13.886 hectares and includes the cities of Llançà, El Port de la Selva, La Selva de Mar, Cadaqués, Rosas, Palausaverdera, Vilajuïga and Pau.
-And don´t forget the wonderful views of the wild coastline, with its hidden coves, vertical cliffs, scattered islets, and jagged rocks sculpted by wind and erosion by the sea.
+The Cap de Creus Natural Park is in the easternmost part of the Iberian peninsula.
+Moreover, this unique natural park is divided into earth and sea, with a unique geographical configuration shaped by erosion from the North wind.
+The park has a total area of 13.886 hectares; and for instance, include the cities of Llançà, El Port de la Selva, La Selva de Mar, Cadaqués, Roses, Palausaverdera, Vilajuïga and Pau.
+And don’t forget the wonderful views of the wild coastline; with its hidden coves, vertical cliffs, scattered islets, and jagged rocks sculpted by wind and erosion by the sea.

-Natural Park of the Aiguamolls de l’Empordà
+# 2 Natural Park of the Aiguamolls de l’Empordà

 This is the perfect spot for birds lovers, as it is a refuge for many species that migrate annually across the area.
-The park is home to 327 different bird species, including the spoonbill, nightingale, collared pratincole, great spotted cuckoo and stone curlew.
-The best months to visit are March/May and August/October, which is when many migratory species can be seen.
+The park is home to 327 different bird species; including for instance the spoonbill, nightingale, collared pratincole, great spotted cuckoo and stone curlew.
+The best months to visit are March/May and August/October; which is when many migratory species can be seen.
 But several other native bird species can also be observed throughout the year.
-To make sure you get the best out of your visit to the Natural Park of the Aiguamolls de l’Empordà, make sure to visit the information and documentation center, and take advantage of the meteorological station, guarded parking and other fantastic services provided by the park.
+To make sure you get the best out of your visit to the Natural Park of the Aiguamolls de l’Empordà!
+In the same vein, make sure to check the information and documentation center, and take advantage of the meteorological station, guarded parking and other fantastic services provided by the park.

-Volcanic Area of Garrotxa
+# 3 Volcanic Area of Garrotxa

 The Garrotxa Volcanic Zone Natural Park covers the Holocene Volcanic field (also known as the plot Volcanic field) in Catalonia, northeastern Spain.
 The park was declared a natural park in 1985 and is the Peninsula’s best example of a volcanic landscape.
-It´s also one of the most significant volcanic zones in Europe.
-But don´t worry… The volcanos, of which there are about 40 in this region, are no longer active.
+It’s also one of the most significant volcanic zones in Europe.
+But don’t worry… The volcanos, of which there are about 40 in this region, are no longer active.
 Their last eruption happened 11,000 years ago.
 The area is, however, still seismically active.
-The last earthquake occurred in 1429, causing great damage in the cities nearby, as well as in Barcelona, which is 90 kilometers away!
+The last earthquake occurred in 1429, causing great damage in the cities nearby; as well as in Barcelona, which is 90 kilometers away!

-The natural park has a total area of 12.093 hectares, and includes 11 municipalities.
+Being one of the biggest parks, this natural park has a total area of 12.093 hectares, and includes 11 municipalities.
 There are 28 pedestrian routes available for visitors seeking to discover the region.
 The most popular and emblematic volcanoes are Santa Margarida, Montsacopa and Croscat.
 If you are looking for opportunities to hike in the Costa Brava, this could be the perfect place for you: the natural park boasts around 30 different routes, with different lengths and for all different levels.
 The most popular paths go from Olot to Can Xel, Can Exel to Santa Pau and one circles the Croscat.
 A large variety of animals also inhabit the park, including wild boars, foxes, squirrels, rabbits, weasels, moles, hedgehogs, newts, water snakes, toads… The park is equipped with several facilities, including handicap access and a museum.